Ämari Air Base: Current use

 Since April 2014, the base has hosted NATO Baltic Air Policing patrols.
 On 30 April 2014 this mission began with the arrival of four Royal Danish Air Force F-16s.

 During 2015 it was announced that the aerial assets from the American Operation Atlantic Resolve would be based there.

 In September 2015, Lockheed Martin F-22 Raptor fighters visited Ämari.

-As of 2017, the US has invested over 32 million dollar into Ämari after the occupation of Crimea in 2014, with 13.9 million dollar to be invested in 2018.
+As of 2017, the US has invested over 32 million dollars into Ämari after the occupation of Crimea in 2014, with 13.9 million dollars to be invested in 2018.

 From April 2023, RAF Eurofighter Typhoon jets of IX Squadron were based at Ämari, as part of the Quick Reaction Force for Operation Azotize, Nato's Baltic Air Policing mission, replacing the Luftwaffe's Taktisches Luftwaffengeschwader 71 "Richthofen" squadron (Typhoon).

 Ämari Airbase was renovated in 2024 at a cost of €18.5 million, €12 million of which was contributed by Luxembourg.

 During the renovations, the Baltic Air Policing mission was temporarily stationed at Lielvārde in Latvia.